wsoral/bayesian_models/homeworks/homework2.md

-# Homework 2 - infering binomial probability
+# Homework 2 - inferring binomial probability

 - Read chapters 4 and 6 from DBDA by Kruschke.
 Chapter 6 is crucial for doing this assignment.
 Chapter 4 will increase your understanding of probability distributions.
 - This assingment is just a consolidation of exercises that we did during lab 2.